The writings of Seneca show how the model Stoic, relying on nothing but his own mind, can still be a loving family man.

 The priestesses of the Oracle at Delphi played a pivotal role in the religious life of the ancient Greek world, connecting the human to the divine.

 What is the soul, where does it come from and where does it go when we die?
-Such questions have continued to fascinate since the early modern period.
-The answers that were produced were never decisive, but were often surprisingly creative, as Richard Sugg demonstrates.
+Such questions have continued to fascinate since the early modern period, and have resulted in surprisingly creative answers.

 During the second half of the eighteenth century, writes Stuart Andrews, there existed close and important ties between American and French thinkers.